rfht/abstain/README.md

 # CAVEATS

+Avoid relying on
+**abstain**
-Avoid relying on this to restrain your programs.
-The use of pledge(2) in the program is a superior option wherever feasible.
-The main use case may be experimental or educational.
+to restrain your programs.
+The use of pledge(2) modification inside the program source is a superior option wherever feasible.
+The intended use cases are investigation of external program behavior as part of a development process to add more robust restriction with pledge(2), or educational to understand the breadth of syscall use.

 Some system calls when allowed still have restrictions applied to them.
 Refer to pledge(2)